serenity-bdd/serenity-core/CONTRIBUTING.md

   - test: Adding missing tests
   - chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

-Also commits can consists of several lines - to include some additional information in relase notes.
+Also commits can consists of several lines - to include some additional information in release notes.
 For example:
 ```
 feat: A new feature to make something better
 now it will be available to call api.function() with additional parameters like api.function(Integer)